nbrest/kamehouse/README.md

 - gnome-screensaver-command in Ubuntu (http://manpages.ubuntu.com/manpages/trusty/man1/gnome-screensaver-command.1.html)

 The application will load even without these installed, however some functionality will not work without them.

 *********************
+# Live demo:

+This application is hosted in https://www.nicobrest.com/kame-house/ so you can check it out and play around with it and report any issues :) It's hosted in an Amazon AWS Free Tier EC2 Ubuntu 18 running with mysql.
+Non of the external dependencies are installed though and it's not configured to execute shutdown or lock commands.
+So you can just test the UI (remember I'm a backend developer :p) and some of the functionality.

+The responsive layout was developed and tested for Samsung S8, Note8+ (and Pixel 2 using chrome dev tools).
+It's neither tested nor supported in other mobile devices.
+It was also tested mainly on Chrome and Firefox on desktop.
+It most certainly needs several more breakpoints and fixes for other devices and browsers.

+*********************
 # Other notes: